Imports Modification

 Import Table Layout (MSVC/link.exe)

-First off, the import table is referenced by the indexed by the IMPORT_TABLE value.
-The RVA of this data directory points to the beginning of the raw structure describing the import table while the data directory’s size provides the length of this table.
-For each imported library (e.g. kernel32.dll), the import header references 3 locations:
+First, the import table is referenced by the indexed by the IMPORT_TABLE value.
+The RVA of this data directory points to the beginning of the raw structure describing the import table, while the size of the data directory provides the length of this table.
+For each imported library (e.g., kernel32.dll), the import header references three locations:

 1. Address (RVA) of the import lookup table (ILT)